Introduction to MySQL Full Text Search

 Output:

-The query searches for rows that includes MySQL but not database using Boolean operators + and – i.e. include or exclude and more operators can be used similarly.
+The query searches for rows that include MySQL but not database using Boolean operators + and – i.e. include or exclude, and more operators can be used similarly.

 3. Query Expansion Search

-This full text search is based on programmed relevance response that helps to broaden the search results queries.
-Here, users search for data that is according to their knowledge and experience typing too short keywords.
-Thus, to help users perform a better search, MySQL full text search technique has introduced this query expansion methodology.
+This full-text search is based on programmed relevance response that helps to broaden the search results queries.
+Here, users search for data according to their knowledge and experience by typing too short keywords.
+Thus, MySQL’s full-text search technique has introduced this query expansion methodology to allow users to perform a better search.

-In this case, the search engine finds out all the relevant words from all the rows that might match the keyword and displays the related results that the users are looking for.
+In this case, the search engine finds all the relevant words from all the rows that might match the keyword and displays the related results the users are looking for.

 Code: